 Nick has been involved in many local campaigns for more than two decades, such as helping to save Bognor War Memorial Hospital, the fight against Ford Eco-Town, the response to the floods of 2012 and the ongoing battle against large scale developments on greenfield sites.

-He is passionate about education and, as a senior Minister in the Department for Education in both David Cameron's and Theresa May's governments (2010-2012, 2014-current), has worked to deliver higher standards and better pupil behavior in our schools.
+He is passionate about education and, as a senior Minister in the Department for Education in David Cameron's, Theresa May's and Boris Johnson's governments (2010-2012, 2014-2021), worked to deliver higher standards and better pupil behavior in our schools.
 He shows a keen interest in the progress of the schools in the local area, and in 2017 launched the 'Read to succeed' summer reading scheme which gave every Year 4 pupil in the constituency a book to keep, thanks to the support of local businesses and the wider community.

 Nick was made a Privy Councillor in 2016.
 He was re-elected as MP for Bognor Regis and Littlehampton at the General Election in December 2019 with an increased majority of 22503 and share of vote rising to 63.4%